What Hemi Means in an Engine: Generation 1, 2 and 3 Hemis

 A generation ll 426 Race Hemi Engine should run on racing fuel.
 The 426 street Hemi Engine should run on Premium gas due to its 10.25:1 compression ratio.

 Generation lll HEMI Engines have different compression ratios and gas requirements.
-Dodge states the 6.1L Hemi Engine and the newer 6.4L/392 Hemi requires premium fuel for best performance.
+Dodge states the 6.1L engine and the newer 6.4L/392 engine requires premium fuel for best performance.

-Always check your owner’s manual or dealership to inquire if your particular Hemi Engine requires premium gas or another octane.
+Always check your owner’s manual or dealership to inquire if your particular engine requires premium gas or another octane.

 How many spark plugs does a V8 Hemi have?